 What was New This section describes new functionality that was introduced in each successive release.
 Significant Changes This section describes, for each successive release, the changes in behavior or usage that could affect the behavior of existing applications or impact the way the tools are used.

-Unsupported or Deprecated

-Functionality

-This section describes any functionality that was discontinued or deprecated at a given release.

-Known Errors and

-Restrictions

-This section describes known errors affecting the latest release, and restrictions in its use.

-to Visual COBOL

-Upgrading from Net Express This section gives guidance on upgrading from earlier Micro Focus
+Unsupported or Deprecated Functionality This section describes any functionality that was discontinued or deprecated at a given release.
+Known Errors and Restrictions This section describes known errors affecting the latest release, and restrictions in its use.
+Upgrading from Server Express to Visual COBOL This section gives guidance on upgrading from earlier Micro Focus products.